Breakthrough-Energy/REISE.jl/docs/usage.rst

                             The directory containing the input data files.
 Required files are 'case.mat', 'demand.csv', 'hydro.csv',
                             'solar.csv', and 'wind.csv'.
-      -x EXECUTE_DIR, --execute-dir EXECUTE_DIR
-                            The directory to store the results.
-This is optional and defaults to an execute folder that will be created in the input directory if it does not exist.
       -t THREADS, --threads THREADS
                             The number of threads to run the simulation with.
 This is optional and defaults to Auto.